If you're denied Social Security disability benefits the first time around, don't give up hope. Instead, request an

-You should make sure that the medical evidence in your file is updated before your ALJ hearing.
-A judge can’t decide your case if you don’t have medical records from the last 60-90 days before the hearing date.
-It’s best to submit this documentation before the hearing, so the judge has a chance to read it.
-The hearing office should give you 20-30 days’ notice before your hearing date; when you receive the hearing date, request the most recent records from your doctor.
-And if the technical rationale doesn’t discuss certain medical records or tests, make sure those are in your file so that the judge can view them at your hearing.
+When you receive the hearing date, request the most recent records from your doctor.
+You are required to submit this documentation at least five days before the hearing so the judge has a chance to read it.
+And if the technical rationale discusses certain medical records or tests, make sure those are in your file so that the judge can view them at your hearing.
 Having a disability lawyer help prepare for your appeal makes sense, since they know which records will be most helpful to your case.
 (Read more on using a disability lawyer at your hearing.)

 You can also request letters from former employers, family members (especially those who help you with day-to-day activities), and friends.

-For more information, read Nolo’s article on appealing a denied disability claim.
-If you are denied benefits after your ALJ hearing, read Nolo’s article on the mistakes ALJs make at Social Security hearings.
+For more information, read Nolo's article on appealing a denied disability claim.
+If you are denied benefits after your ALJ hearing, you might want to read Nolo's article on the mistakes ALJs make at Social Security hearings.